Chapter 22:

 Warning: This SpellBook Was Human!

-Inside, a plastic wrapper with a half-eaten maki roll stayed on the console weighed by chopsticks.
-Condensation dripped from an untouched bottle of wheat tea; it ran down to threaten the speaker.
+A plastic wrapper with a half-eaten maki roll on the console was weighed by chopsticks.
+Condensation dripped from an untouched bottle of wheat tea; it threatened the speaker.

-He dialed from his console to the library office using an unmarked number.
+He dialed the library office using an unmarked number.
 The ring tone buzzed continually.
 A drone floated above the van.
 He adjusted the camera feed to record the entrance.
-He dialed Grabby’s cell phone, but it instantly went to voice mail.
+He dialed Grabby’s cell phone, but it went to voice mail.

 “Something’s not right.”

 Horrick clawed the wheat tea and wrenched off the cap.
 The console beeped in the middle of a chug.
-The plastic bottle wobbled with tea splashing inside after he returned it.
+The plastic bottle wobbled on the console with tea splashing inside.

-The logo of the Sealing Commission, a locked treasure chest behind crossed sabers, appeared on the screen to announce an incoming call.
-A woman with an eye patch over her left eye had rough looking scales.
+The logo of the Sealing Commission, a locked treasure chest behind crossed sabers, appeared to announce an incoming call.
+He opened it before the ringtone started.
+A woman appeared with an eye patch over her left eye.
+Rough scales lined her maw.
 Her mane was ragged and gray.
 One of her front facing fangs was missing.

 “Just checking in.
-How did you find the place?”
+How'd you find the place?”

 Horrick pressed a button on the side panel, “Evening Captain Rain-Stone.
 I’m dispatching a drone now.
 Nothing really going on here at the moment, but I’d feel a little better if I wasn’t operating solo.”